Greg Stolze: Career

 Stolze began his career writing role playing games professionally when he was chosen by Jonathan Tweet to write for the Everway storytelling game; the Spherewalker Sourcebook was Stolze's first full-length RPG book.
 Subsequently, he was commissioned to write the original Usagi Yojimbo Roleplaying Game.

 Stolze had met John Scott Tynes when they collaborated with Robin Laws to write Wildest Dreams (1993), a supplement for Tweet's Over the Edge.
 Stolze and Tynes later co-designed the roleplaying game Unknown Armies; Stolze helped write the mechanics for the game, based on a setting Tynes had been developing for a few years.
-Although Atlas Games expressed interest in Unknown Armies, Tynes decided to go with Archon Games.
-Then, Tynes and Stolze learned that founder Lisa Manns was shutting down Archon; when she returned the rights to them, they sought a new publisher, and Atlas Games ultimately published the game in January 1999.
-Stolze then became the line editor for Feng Shui, Laws' role-playing game based on the Hong Kong action genre.
+Although Atlas Games expressed interest in Unknown Armies, Tynes chose to go with Archon Games.
+Then, Tynes and Stolze learned that founder Lisa Manns was going to close Archon Games; when she returned the rights to them, they looked for a new publisher, and Atlas Games ultimately published the game in January 1999.
+Stolze then became the line editor for Feng Shui, the role-playing game by Laws based on the Hong Kong action genre.